777uliahshafar/dotfiles/readme.md

 [bin bash](/bin/bash) -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"
 ```

-1. Iterm2 is very similar to terminal, but with extra addition feature.
+2. Iterm2 is very similar to terminal, but with extra addition feature.
 Installation using homebrew: `brew install Iterm2`.

+3. Zsh auto-suggestion, install it using homebrew `brew install zsh-autosuggestions`.

-2. Symlink .zshrc to home directory ~/.zshrc from dotfiles to add some customization zsh shell, like adding branch name git in the prompt.
+4. Symlink .zshrc to home directory ~/.zshrc from dotfiles to add some customization zsh shell, like adding branch name git in the prompt.

-3. Powerlevel10k for enhance customization iterm2 and zsh prompt.
+5. Powerlevel10k for enhance customization iterm2 and zsh prompt.
 Requires **MesloLGS** font which can be found in [P10K](https://github.com/romkatv/powerlevel10k).
 Then install the p10k by:
 ```
 git clone --depth=1 https://github.com/romkatv/powerlevel10k.git ~/powerlevel10k
 echo 'source ~/powerlevel10k/powerlevel10k.zsh-theme' >>! ~/.zshrc